Voaz/picsee/README.md

 # picsee
-android app to finding images with request string
+android app for searching images with request string by using google api